 Now, governments across Europe say they have little choice but to pull back on social benefits, at least for now.

-Tax revenues are falling, populations are aging, rising deficits are everywhere, threatening the Euro.
+Rising deficits are everywhere, threatening the Euro.

-Cutbacks and higher taxes have been announced in Ireland, Spain, Italy, Greece, and Portugal, even France, until recently a holdout has now proposed to raise the legal retirement age of 62 from 60.
+Even France, until recently a holdout, has now proposed to raise the legal retirement age from 62 from 60.

 With each new proposal, the popularity of the socialist government has plummeted.

-These are powerful and painful times, said Angel Torres Torres, the Secretary General of Economic Policy and International Affairs.
+These are powerful and painful times, said Ángel Torres-Torres, the Secretary General of Economic Policy and International Affairs.

 We have a model that we value.